bbhh/PrayDayBot/README.md

 ### Specific

-- `/enable` - Enable daily prayer reminders
+- `/subscribe` - Subscribe to daily prayer reminders
-- `/disable` - Disable daily prayer reminders
+- `/unsubscribe` - Unsubscribe from daily prayer reminders
 - `/settime` - Set time to receive daily prayer reminders
 - `/setnumber` - Set number of members to receive each day